Will Benson Player Props: Reds vs. Brewers

 Will Benson At The Plate

-- Benson has picked up a hit in three games this season (21.4%), including one multi-hit game.
+- Benson has picked up a hit in four games this season (26.7%), including one multi-hit game.

 - Benson has not driven in a run this season.